 How can you self-manage and adjust anticoagulants in the long term?

-Some anti-clotting tablets (oral anticoagulants) are used to stop the blood from clotting too quickly.
-They aim to lower the risk of cardiovascular diseases, especially strokes.
+Anti-clotting tablets (oral anticoagulants) are used to stop the blood from clotting too quickly.
+The aim is to lower the risk of cardiovascular (heart and blood vessel) diseases, especially strokes.
 They are often prescribed for people who have atrial fibrillation, artificial heart valves or people who have had pulmonary embolism.

 Various anticoagulant tablets are available.
 Vitamin K antagonists are commonly used.
 They’re also known as coumarins.
 In Germany, the most frequently used drug from that group is phenprocoumon.
 It is best known under the trade name Marcumar, but also as Falithrom and Phenprogramma.